-The adoption program continues to be managed in two separate units under the supervision of the Permanency and Placement Services Section.
+The adoption program continues to be managed in two separate units under the supervision of the Permanency and Placement Services project manager in the Permanency and Placement Services Section.
 The Social Services Administration Unit continues to manage adoption assistance, post-adoption services, and administrative duties for all adoption contracts and programmatic responsibilities for post adoption contracts.
 All pre-adoption work and contract programmatic duties are managed in the Adoption Unit.
 The Adoption Unit consists of the Adoption Exchange Unit and regional adoption coordinators.
 The Adoption Exchange Unit manages child registration, family registration, and matching services for children with no identified adoptive family.
 The regional adoption coordinators provide hands-on guidance and support on adoption cases to the field through a minimum of quarterly county visits.
 Both units also work closely with the policy unit regarding the modification and implementation of adoption policy.